-Despite the growing awareness of endometriosis, the community and many health professionals lack a genuine understanding of the life-defining disease, which affects 1 in 9 women, 11.4% of the population and often remains after hysterectomy and post menopause.
+Despite the growing awareness of endometriosis, the community and many health professionals lack a genuine understanding of the life-defining disease, which affects 1 in 7 women, 14% of the population and has no cure.
 Efforts have reduced the diagnosis time from 7–12 years to 6.5 years on average, but much work still needs to be done.

 Contribute to our awareness, advocacy, education and research fundraising campaigns.

 Join the fight today and help change the lives of over 830,000 EndoWarriors in Australia.
 Together, we can end endo.